nrfconnect/sdk-nrfxlib/softdevice_controller/doc/isochronous_channels.rst

    If SDUs are provided more than one SDU interval apart, the SDU sequence number must be increased by a matching amount.
    It is not recommended to use the sequence number mode if SDUs are provided more than one SDU interval apart.

-   The controller learns the initial sequence number, so there is no need to align the sequence number each time with the one that is returned when calling the HCI LE Read ISO TX sync command.
+   The controller learns the initial sequence number, so there is no need to align the sequence number each time with the one that is returned when calling the HCI VS ISO Read TX Timestamp command.

    Pay special attention on the CIS peripheral side, because the timings of ISO are based on the central's clock.
    This means that you need to account for drift between the central's and the peripheral's clocks for the the generation of SDUs.
-   To do this, use the HCI LE Read ISO TX sync command.
+   To do this, use the HCI VS ISO Read TX Timestamp command.
    The command provides a timestamp corresponding to the last possible point in time that the previous SDU could have been provided.
    When combined with the SDU interval, this gives an indication of the last possible time when an SDU can be provided.